 FMLA forms say you can’t do at work.
 Don’t post to social media about all your

 vacation excursions while on FMLA.
 Be ready, just because your employer

 shouldn’t retaliate against you for using FMLA leave doesn’t mean they won’t.

 If you feel that your employer is trying to terminate you because you used FMLA

 the right attorney!

 Having a condition that requires you to use FMLA leave is difficult enough without worrying about the effect it may have on your job.
 If you have used protected leave under the FMLA and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 Even if you took a vacation while on FMLA leave.
 Call our office at 866-797-6040.
-The best option is not to wait. the Spitz law firm and its attorneys are experienced and dedicated to protecting employee’s rights under the Family Medical Leave Act.
+The best option is not to wait.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employee’s rights under the Family Medical Leave Act.